gd314-sgd/publication/lin/index.md

 Therefore, the methodology map is just a tool and way.
 To use it in what directions depends on you.

+So the key question should be ---

+What do you want?

+Why do you want it?

+Is it really the reason for it?

+Do you really benefit from it, eventually?

+Do the people you want to help really benefit from it, eventually?
+(Usually, we think we're doing good to others or ourselves but actually not. )

+What on earth do you want?

+What kind of environment do you want to adapt to?

+You have to spend a lot on these questions if you really want something.

+For you know what kind of seed you plant decides what you're going to gain in the harvest.
+The destination decides the direction.

+The same people will meet and help each other towards the destination even they come from different places.

+Therefore, who do you want to work with?

+Where do you want to go?

 ### 3. Why flourish?

+We always feel our behaviors are very reasonable and there’s nothing to doubt about ourselves.
+That’s true because we do things for reasons.

+I feel, eventually, we do things just for,

+Happiness.

+That’s what we want.

+And we want it right now, very much.

+So my answer to why I want to design flourish is very simple.

+Because I feel happy!

+And it turns out I am living happily by doing it!

+I believe that's the answer of those who are living in unsustainable ways.
+We have the same answer because humanity never changes.
+We are all human beings.
+But I'm sure there's a difference between our happiness.

+We have different values on what is happiness.

+In my opinion, there’re 2 kinds of happiness.

+One is from the brain.

+It's made by our physiological sense so that it's short, limited, feels real and we can control it by physical ways, for scientists can see it through microscopes.

+So we need to eat and feels happy when eating, but if we eat too much we'll get sick.
+Some people keep taking drugs, shopping and searching for excitement from outside to sustain it.
+But we should sleep when we are sleepy instead of drinking coffee.
+And actually, we don't need too much sleep and food, just take what we need.

+Another one is from the heart.

+We feel happy when close to beautiful nature, naturally, and from the bottom of our hearts.
+It lasts long and limitless.
+For we know psychological factor always influence much more than the physical one.
+It feels very real as well, especially when we're heartbroken.
+We can also control it by getting close to the truly beautiful things and learn from them.

 ### 4. How to flourish?

+The key to be flourishing is diversity and balance.

+The opposite way is singularity and lopsidedness.

+To keep diversity, we should not judge the difference and unknown before we know them.
+In order to protect ourselves, we can keep enough distance with each other, just like sharp deers.
+But we can try to know and understand them by communicating and sharing instead of criticism and fight without knowledge.

 ### 5. Conclusion